Sybase to PostgreSQL Replication

 Replication Type Sybase PostgreSQL One-way Full and Incremental Replication replication_role, sso_role All Privileges on Schema, All Privileges on All Tables Two-way Full and Incremental Replication sa_role Database Owner, Table Owner, All Privileges on Schema, Replication Role For a detailed comparison of Sybase -> PostgreSQL, PostgreSQL -> Sybase, and the bidirectional replication scenario, including trigger behavior and grant examples, see PostgreSQL and Sybase Replication Permission Guide.

-If your Sybase data source is deployed in a primary-secondary architecture and Bi-directional replication is required, you must enter the connection addresses of both the primary and secondary nodes when adding the data source.
+If your Sybase data source is deployed in a primary-secondary architecture and bidirectional replication is required, enter the connection addresses of both the primary and secondary nodes when adding the data source.
 Otherwise, data backflow from PostgreSQL to Sybase will fail.

-Ensure that each table in the synchronization objects has a primary key or unique constraint, and column names are unique.
-Otherwise, duplicate data may be synchronized.
+Make sure each synchronized table has a primary key or unique constraint, and keep column names unique to avoid duplicate rows.

 - The target field must be an existing column in the PostgreSQL target table.